The Directors have pleasure in presenting the Ninety Second Annual

 environmental and ethical responsibilities into governance of business

-in mind your Bank continues to engage in accepting various social
+in mind, your Bank continues to fulfil its various social

 responsibilities.
 The Corporate Social Responsibility initiatives of

 the Bank are designed to ensure that the Bank adds social,

 environmental and economic value in all its activities to make a